tcondit/PNNL/slide-outline.md

 * Ansible (RedHat)
  * TODO image (Ansible logo)
  * Gets a new stack ready for use
- * Infrastructure configuration mostly YAML
+ * Configuration mostly YAML
- * The "control machine" runs on several flavors of Linux, Mac, etc.
+ * Python.
+The "control machine" runs on several flavors of Linux, Mac, etc.
  * The managed nodes can also run on Windows
   * [platforms](http://docs.ansible.com/ansible/intro_installation.html#control-machine-requirements)
  * Community code called roles available from [Ansible Galaxy](https://galaxy.ansible.com/)

 * Ansible data/config types [docs](http://docs.ansible.com/ansible/index.html)
  * playbooks
-  * At its core, Ansible is not so much a configuration management tool as an execution engine.
+  * At it's core, Ansible is really an execution engine.
 The docs say "playbooks can declare configurations, but they can also orchestrate steps of any manual ordered process".
   * We'll see an example in a minute.
  * roles
   *